A great welcome

 The theme of welcome is integral to our four-year marketing programme, and reflected in the form of an invitation; GREAT Britain You’re Invited.
 In June 2011 we launched a TV advert featuring globally known celebrities issuing a warm, personal invitation.
-In January 2012 we followed this with a major social media campaign: The Invitation from the British People.
+In January 2012 we followed this with a major social media campaign: the invitation from the British people.
 This encouraged ordinary people as individuals, or members of clubs and societies, and small businesses to extend an invitation to friends and family to come to Britain in 2012 and thereafter.

 Social Media and PR

 The use of PR and social media is important in improving perceptions of welcome as it provides a means of direct engagement with potential visitors, as well as a less formal, more welcoming tone of voice.
-We receive 11 million visitors annually to visitbritain.com, and our Facebook group LoveUK has over 770,000 fans.
+We receive 11 million visitors annually to visitbritain.com, and our Facebook group LoveGreatBritain has over 770,000 fans.

 Welcome to Britain Group